Select Page

 V. Kopatz et al., Micro- and Nanoplastics Breach the Blood–Brain Barrier (BBB): Biomolecular Corona’s Role Revealed, Nanomaterials, 13, 1404, 2023

 Studies also show that people do not have a great deal of trust in the media, and would rather hear the science from scientists.
 As an independent expert, I have spent years checking such claims for the public.
 Let us examine this new story to determine what it really means and whether there is cause for panic.
+If you need information of a keynote talk covering all aspects of microplastics, exposure and health the Dr. DeArmitt has you covered, he is considered the leading independent microplastics expert having read hundreds of scientific studies.

 Dust Dangers